No part finished lenses, every IOT Digital Ray-Path lens is Unique

 The free form process creates a far more dynamic lens, comfortable and accurate, particularly with high, complex, and progressive prescriptions, and wrap frames.
 The wearer has a lens that is entirely bespoke to each eye, providing them with their full, true, prescription.
 Patients find adapting to free form progressives far easier than with conventional progressives.
 Experiencing instant visual clarity due to their usage and wearing habits being incorporated into the lens design.

 Many patients describe trying digital progressives for the first time as having the same characteristics of natural normal vision in all fields – distance, intermediate and near.
-The free form progressives have a much wider corridor than conventional lenses; offering the fullest field of vision, and virtually eliminate peripheral blurring and the ‘swim & sway’ effect that cause many conventional progressive users to adjust their frame position, minimise usage or even abandon their spectacles in favour of multiple pairs.
+The free form progressives have a much wider corridor than conventional lenses; offering the fullest field of vision, and virtually eliminate peripheral blurring and the ‘swim & sway’ effect that cause many conventional progressive users to adjust their frame position, minimize usage or even abandon their spectacles in favor of multiple pairs.